MatthewPierson/Vieux/README.md

 It only works on MacOS machines (hackintosh or legit).
 This is something that *can* be fixed at least Linux support could be added, just would need someone to compile the edited futurerestore for OTA downgrades on Linux so I can create a patchfile for the currently released Linux binary.
 Everything else this tool does *should* work fine on Linux already.
 Windows sucks.

-Errors aren't handeled well.
-I am planning on doing a lot more for errors before the full release, for now what I have is fine.

 # Other Things